 The following Editor’s note is captured in the running CR.

+Editor´s note: FFS: Whether there should be an explicit capability bit for the PSCell related mobility history information in the visitedCellInfoList

 This issue arises because there is no explicit capability indicating the UE’s ability to store the PCell related MHI in rel-16 and the indication, mobilityHistoryAvail, included in RRCSetupComplete and RRCResumeComplete acts as this indicator implicitly.
 However, when the PSCell related information is included in the MHI in Rel17, RAN2 has not agreed thus far about how the network gets to know about this capability of the UE.
 Based on this, rapporteur would like to ask the following.